faltemi/wordle-clone/README.md

 # 4) Run "wordle"
 The produced .exe will be in build/.
 Run it from the same MSYS2 shell to ensure DLLs are on PATH, or copy the needed mingw.../ucrt...
 DLLs next to your .exe.

+**Third Part Assets**

+The word list used in this project is sourced from [wordle-list](https://github.com/tabatkins/wordle-list) by [tabatkins](https://github.com/tabatkins), used under the MIT License.